-According to the CEO of leading sexual health charity Family Planning Association, I should probably wager a bit more money; “We used to have a helpline, and one of the biggest questions was about the pill,” Nakita Halil told me.
+According to the CEO of leading sexual health charity Family Planning Association, I should probably wager a bit more money on women not understanding how that break works; “We used to have a helpline, and one of the biggest questions was about the pill,” Nakita Halil told me.
 "Missing a pill is such a common worry, and it’s worth mentioning that we’ve got a really clear chart on our site (and lots of contraceptive pill information.)"

 When it comes to the seven-day pill break, I just do it without thinking, until I realised the other week that I couldn’t remember the last time I’d had a break and became convinced I was going to die.